davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 source for the eastern Sierra xenoliths.
 The eruption of xenolith-hosting lavas of eastern Sierra suite within the <5 Ma Owens Valley rift system [@fig:context] was likely driven by upper mantle convection [@LePourhiet2006;
 @Jones2014].

-Both this convective ascent of asthenosphere and abundant late Cenozoic regional volcanism in central and southern California [@Dodge1988] are far-field effects of ridge subduction and the opening of the Pacific-Farallon slab window [@Atwater1998].
+These studies suggest a clear correspondence between xenolith-sampled upper mantle domains and surface geology.
+Sub-continental suites are generally erupted through cratonic and peri-cratonic crust, mantle wedge suites through the Cretaceous large-volume batholith, and asthenospheric suites through active rifts.
+Xenolith suites derived from underplated Farallon plate mantle nappes have thus far only been recovered from more inboard crustal domains, requiring large sub-horizontal displacements and underplating along relatively shallow subduction megathrust systems [@Helmstaedt1975; @Lee2001b].

+Crystal Knob presents a rare opportunity to sample mantle lithosphere directly beneath a region of long-lived subduction accretion proximal to the plate edge.
 The reconstructed position of Crystal Knob, directly outboard of the Dish Hill locality [@fig:context], as well as its penetration of the Franciscan accretionary complex, suggests that its xenoliths may sample additional underplated Farallon mantle nappes outboard of the Dish Hill mantle duplex.
-However, the late Cenozoic plate kinematics of southern California [@Argus1991;
-@Atwater1998] could have affected its mantle lithosphere as well.
-The position of Crystal Knob above the outboard margin of the Pacific-Farallon slab window prior to Neogene dextral faulting [@Wilson2005] suggests that its upper mantle underpinnings may have originated as ascended asthenosphere in a manner analogous to the eastern Sierra xenolith suite.
+However, the restored position of Crystal Knob above the outboard margin of the Pacific-Farallon slab window [@Wilson2005] suggests that its upper mantle underpinnings may have originated as ascended asthenosphere in a manner analogous to the eastern Sierra xenolith suite.